Helmut Newton: Death

 In later life, Newton lived in both Monte Carlo and Los Angeles, California, where he spent winters at the Chateau Marmont, which he had done every year since 1957.
 On 23 January 2004, he suffered a serious heart attack while driving down Marmont Lane from the Chateau Marmont to Sunset Boulevard.
 He was taken to Cedars-Sinai Medical Center but doctors were unable to save him, and he was pronounced dead.
 His ashes are buried at the Städtischer Friedhof III in Berlin.

+Legacy

+In 2025 Helmut Newton's extensive work from 1980s ad campaigns were presented by Pomellato in the central fashion area of Tokyo's Omotesandō Crossing Park.